-The services described in this section are excluded from the Contractor's capitation rate; these are referred to as "carved-out" services.
 The State's fiscal agent pays claims for carved-out services on a fee-for-service basis for the Contractor's members.
 While these services are not the financial responsibility of the Contractor, the Contractor shall ensure coordination of all Medicaid covered services and implement strategies to prevent duplication and fragmentation of care across the healthcare delivery system, including as may result from new initiatives.
 The Contractor shall maintain strategies to ensure coordination for carved-out services.